18 Apr 2024

 Tests written exclusively for Java (e.g. the JUnit framework) should be ported to C++ so that they can execute much more rapidly.
 Similarly, tests that do remote control of an existing LibreOffice instance, should be re-factored to run inside that instance to make debugging much easier.

-Almost all of the JUnitTests and UITests and also some smoke tests run as outside process.
-The trick to verify is to remove the soffice(.exe) binary, or to remove its execute permission (on Linux).
+Almost all JUnitTests and UITests, and also some smoke tests, run as an outside process.
+To verify, the trick is to remove the soffice(.exe) binary, or to remove its execute permission (on Linux).
 In this way, out-of-process tests should fail, as they need to run the soffice binary.
 After a successful build, you can see if this works.
 For example, try this:

 make -d JunitTest_framework_complex